 - They’re black-and-white thinkers.
 The narcissist doesn’t see shades of gray.
 People are either all good (the ones on their side) or all bad (the ones not on their side).

 - They’re not interested in your needs and feelings.
 When you tell the narcissist how you feel, they explain to you why you’re wrong.
 When you express basic needs, they tell you you’re too demanding.
 You’ve grown so weary of trying to get them to see your POV that you avoid important conversations.

 And… 20.
 They lie.
 Whether the narcissist is embellishing or downright lying, they just can’t stick to facts.
 You’re not sure if your spouse us aware they’re messing with the truth, or if they believe their own lies.

 Are you coping with a narcissist in your divorce?
 Get legal answers and start safeguarding your future today.
-Contact us today for a free confidential consultation.
+Contact us today for an initial confidential consultation.
 Call us: 888-888-0919, or please click the green button below.